Family of Joe Biden: Hunter Biden

 On December 1, 2024, President Biden issued a full and unconditional pardon for his son Hunter.
 The pardon covered all federal offenses committed between January 1, 2014, and December 1, 2024, and included his tax charges, gun charges, and any other potential crimes committed within that time.

 The pardon received bipartisan criticism from members of Congress as harming the justice system.
 In the months leading up to Hunter's scheduled sentencing, the President had made repeated statements that he would not use the pardon authority for his own son.
 He and his staff continued to state that there would be no pardon for Hunter as late as November, although internal staff discussions affirmed that the option for a pardon would remain on the table even as Biden publicly stated otherwise.

 Naomi "Amy" Biden

 Naomi Christina Biden, nicknamed "Amy", was born on November 8, 1971, in Wilmington, Delaware.
 She died in the same car crash as her mother, Neilia, on December 18, 1972, when she was just over a year old.
+She was buried with her mother in St. Joseph on the Brandywine Cemetery in Greenville, Delaware.